qmk/qmk_firmware/keyboards/crkbd/keymaps/rpbaptist/readme.md

 I put movement on FRST (would be ESDF on QWERTY), because it lines up more comfortably with the columnar staggered layout of the Corne.
 It also gives more easy access to all keys on left half.

 Most notable here is that there are no tap and hold differences anymore on left hand side besides the new layer key.
-This is a differend layer than `NUM`.
+This is a different layer than `NUM`.

 ### GAMING_EXT